ricardolima-xyz/easyjsonform/README.md

 - Survey systems
 - Assignment (homework) submission systems

-It would be very counterproductive if the programmer has to hardcode a form everytime a new one is needed. **FOF makes it happen.**
+It would be very counterproductive if the programmer has to hardcode a form everytime a new one is needed. **fog.js makes it happen.**

 ## Phase 1: The form structure builder

-To start, you need to provide a user interface for users to build forms, by using the form structure builder.
+To start, a user interface is needed so users can build forms themselves.
+The form structure builder does the job.

-- With the form structure builder, users can create their forms using different types.
+- With the form structure builder, users can intuitivelly create their forms using different form field types.
-- Externally, the form structure builder is intuitive and allows building forms with a few clicks.
-Internally, it stores the structure as a json string that can be easily retrieved and stored by your application.
+- Internally, the builder stores the form structure as a json string that can be easily retrieved and stored by your application.

 ## Phase 2: The form itself